 Celebrating 100 years of International Women's Day

-Women for science through the decades
+Women in science through the decades

 This year marks the 100th anniversary of the first International Women’s day (IWD).
-In this article we will go through the decades up to now and see the role of many women related to our field.
+In this article we will go through the decades up to now and look at the role of some women related to our field.

 Thinking of women scientists, obviously the name of Marie Skłodowska–Curie jumps to mind, especially since 1911 also marks the 100th anniversary of her Nobel prize for Chemistry for the discovery of two chemical elements, radium and polonium.
 This was actually the second time she was called to Stockholm since eight years earlier, she had received the